 2019-2020 Reading List Voting in early May 2020

 2019 Winner!
 Thank you to everyone who voted!!

 Wish by Barbara O'Connor, published by Square Fish

 2nd place in votes Honor goes to Soar by Joan Bauer, Published by the Penguin Young Readers Group and 3rd place in votes honor goes to All Rise for the Honorable Perry T. Cook by Leslie Connor, published by Harper Collins

-Links to the 2019 Simon Student Ballot and 2019 Teacher Tabulation Form are available here in March 2019.
+Links to the 2020 Simon Student Ballot and the 2020 Teacher Tabulation form will be available here in March 2020.

 Contact Person: Ruth Hyatt

 Phone Number: 501-682-5288